Nadiam75/video_captioning_dataloader/README.md

 ## usage

 by changing DISPLAY_FRAMES and SAVE_FRAMES into True or False you can chooses to save the sampled frames in a folder or to display them.
+NUM_OF_SAMPLES determines the number of samples taken from each video.

 Also to run the .py file :
 ``` shell